-The dates of Cleanroom Inductions and Equipment Training sessions are published on the door to the Cleanroom Office 2.C6.
+The dates of Cleanroom Inductions and Equipment Training sessions are published in this Calendar.
 This is updated regularly.

 .CLEANROOM ACCESS & TRAINING PROCEDURE

 1) Plan ahead, because it can take some weeks to go through the process, and you need to have your supervisor's approval.

 3) Contact Denise Ottley to arrange attendance on an LCN Health & Safety session.
 These are held regularly every Tuesday and are required to get access to LCN.

 4) Attend the Cleanroom Induction, during which you sign off all Cleanroom risk assessments and take a Cleanroom safety tour.